MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterQualityTestResult.md

 # Water quality test result in Sustainability water (WaterQualityTestResult)

+Describes the results coming from the laboratory water quality test for a characteristic in the water sample.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/SustainabilityWater/WaterQualityTestResult.cdm.json" target="_blank">GitHub</a>.